Insane96/InsaneDataPack/README.md

 * Crossbows can no longer be crafted, obtaining them requires Pillagers / Piglins
 * Redstone compontents now need Redstone
     * Levers, Pressure Plates and Buttons now all require redstone to be crafted, all can be made in 2x2 grid
-* Sticky Piston and Leash can now be crafted with Honey too
+* Sticky Piston and Lead can now be crafted with Honey too
 * Beetroot soups can be made with only 3 beetroots instead of 6
 * Sandstone and Red Sandstone recipe now outputs 2 instead of 1
 * Dark prismarine is now crafted from Prismarine and not from Shards